ClickHouse/ClickHouse/docs/en/query_language/functions/introspection.md

 **Parameters**

-- `address_of_binary_instruction` ([UInt64](../../data_types/int_uint.md)) — Address of code instruction that have been executed at the moment of sampling.
+- `address_of_binary_instruction` ([UInt64](../../data_types/int_uint.md)) — Address of instruction in a running process.

 **Returned value**

-- Source code filename and the number of string in this file.
+- Source code filename and the line number in this file delimited by colon.

+    For example, `/build/obj-x86_64-linux-gnu/../dbms/src/Common/ThreadPool.cpp:199`, where `199` is a line number.

+- Name of a binary, if the function couldn't find the debug information.
+- Empty string, if the address is not valid.

 Type: [String](../../data_types/string.md).